codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

 Handlebars uses the sequence `{{ }}` to indicate a section to template.
 In the first line, we template in `{{title}}`, which we specified in the return from the `GET / ` route we added earlier.

-Then, we setup a simple table, and use the [Handlebars each](https://handlebarsjs.com/guide/builtin-helpers.html#each) function to iterate over the elements in the `files` array we passed from the `Get / ` route.
-The Handlebars keyword `this` is used to refer to the current file name each iteration.
+Then, we set up a simple table, and use the [Handlebars each](https://handlebarsjs.com/guide/builtin-helpers.html#each) function to iterate over the elements in the `files` array we passed from the `Get / ` route.
+The Handlebars keyword `this` is used to refer to the current file name on each iteration.

-You can save and commit so far.
+You can save, commit and push your changes so far.
 It should all automatically be deployed on [Code Capsules](https://codecapsules.io).
 After deploying, you can visit the public URL, and you should see something like this:

 ![Unpopulated file list](../assets/tutorials/build-a-web-file-store/blank-files.png)